treasure-data/treasure-boxes/machine-learning/time_series/README.md

 ***This is an experimental workflow.
 It doesn't work on production environment yet***

-This example introduces time series prediction using [Facebook Prophet](https://facebook.github.io/prophet).
+This example introduces time series for sales data prediction using [Facebook Prophet](https://facebook.github.io/prophet).
+Details are described in [the official document](https://facebook.github.io/prophet/docs/non-daily_data.html#monthly-data).

+This workflow will:

+1. Fetch past sales data from Treasure Data
+2. Build a model with Prophet
+3. Predict future sales and write back to Treasure Data
+4. Upload predicted figures to S3

 ## Workflow